 Our Victoria Peak hiking guide also includes rides on two of the coolest forms of transportation in Hong Kong, just to throw in a little history and culture too.

 Hiking up Victoria Peak

 A fun way to get to the top of Victoria Peak is via the Morning Trail, which starts with a ride on the longest outdoor escalator system in the world, the Central–Mid-Levels Escalator.
-The Escalator goes downhill from 6 am to 10 am, and then switches direction to go uphill.
-So aim to get to the Escalator around 10 am, unless you want to climb hundreds of steps.
+The escalator goes downhill from 6 am to 10 am, and then switches direction to go uphill from 10:30 am to midnight.
+So aim to get to the Escalator at 10:30 am, unless you want to climb hundreds of steps.

 Enjoy the ride up, taking in the sights along the way, until you reach the very end of the Escalator on Conduit Road.
 Turn right on Conduit, and walk about 15 minutes until you reach Hatton Road.
 Turn left onto Hatton, and you’ll soon reach the Lung Fu Shan Morning Trail entrance which follows Hatton Road (and, shortly after, a public toilet).

 Just after passing the Victoria City Boundary Stone, you’ll reach a small junction.
 Turn left to stay on Hatton Road.
 One you reach the top of the mountain, Hatton Road meets Harlech Road and Lugard Road.
 Turn left onto Lugard Road and you’ll be rewarded with amazing views from the Lugard Road Lookout, as well as lovely shady paths lined with Indian rubber trees.
 Continue on Lugard, and you’ll reach the Peak Tower.